-The content of a huge number of minerals and trace elements (magnesium, potassium, zinc, iron) helps erase bad cholesterol from the blood vessels, increase the hemoglobin level, normalize the myocardium, and strengthen the heart muscle.
+The content of a huge number of minerals and trace elements (magnesium, potassium, zinc, iron) helps erase bad cholesterol from the blood vessels.
+Moreover, they increase the hemoglobin level, normalize the myocardium, and strengthen the heart muscle

 - Anticarcinogenic properties

-Their content of isoflavones can suppress cancer cells.
-For the prevention of breast and colon cancer, it is recommended to consume whole red lentils in any form, since the isoflavones are not destroyed by the heat treatment.
+Their content of isoflavones can suppress free radical cells.
+Experts recommend consuming whole red lentils in any form since the isoflavones are not destroyed by heat treatment.